Cardiff Locomotive Workshops: Closure

 Two changes brought about the decline of the Cardiff Maintenance Centre, the name it adopted in March 1987.
 The first was the decision to maintain all wagons at a One Spot facility, a centre where freight rolling stock could receive all its necessary maintenance at one location.
 From April 1993 the wagon work was transferred to Port Waratah One Spot facility.

 Locomotive work continued, but the second change soon followed.
 This was to hire a new fleet of locomotives under a Power by the Hour or ReadyPower agreement.
 Clyde Engineering was awarded the contract and constructed a depot on Kooragang Island to service the 82 and 90 class locomotives.
 Many older locomotives were retired with the last locomotives departing Cardiff Workshops in December 1993 with the gates closed on 7 January 1994.

 As members of the 44, 442 and 45 classes were replaced by the new arrivals they were brought to Cardiff for store before being auctioned with 81 present in October 1994.

 From 1994 to 1998, Cardiff was used as a worksite for the fitting of radios to all locomotives.

 Downer Rail

 In June 1998, Downer Rail was successful in tendering to build a fleet of 140 electric suburban carriages, the Millennium Trains.
 Immediately after the tender was awarded, Downer Rail moved to prepare the old buildings for their new role.
 A seven-year lease with an option to buy the site was signed.
 Between 2010 and 2014, the Reliance Rail consortium, of which Downer Rail is a member, assembled 626 A set carriages for Sydney Trains.
-626 B set has also been finished as of July 2020.
+Between 2018 and 2021, 328 B Set carriages (initially 192) had also been commissioned at Cardiff following delivery from CRRC by the end of 2022.

 Downer have also assembled diesel locomotives at Cardiff with the underframes built at EDI's Port Augusta workshops.
 Locomotives built at Cardiff were: